MicrosoftDocs/azure-stack-docs/azure-managed-lustre/automount-clients-fstab.md

 To update the /etc/fstab file in your Lustre client VM

 - Connect to your Managed Lustre client VM and open the /etc/fstab file in an editor
-- Add the following line to the /etc/fstab file
+- Add the line detailed below to the /etc/fstab file

-Mount the Azure Managed Lustre File System to the directory that you created. use the following command and replace the following:
+- Save the fstab file

 ### Syntax